llm-operator/docs/docs/source/index.rst

 Do you want an API compatible with OpenAI to leverage the extensive GenAI ecosystem?
 If so, LLMariner is what you need.
 It instantly builds a software stack that provides an OpenAI-compatible API for inference, fine-tuning, and model management.
-Pleas see the presentation below to learn more:
+Please see the presentation below to learn more:

 .. raw:: html